AnnMarieW/dash-quickstart/tips-tricks-and-code-snippets/README.md

 - How to: [move the toggle columns button](https://community.plotly.com/t/datatable-toggle-columns-button-placement-in-python/46768/2)

+- How to: do conditonal formatting.
+Here is [an app](https://github.com/AnnMarieW/dash-quickstart/blob/master/tips-tricks-and-code-snippets/conditional_formatting.py) like the one used in the [Conditional Formatting](https://dash.plotly.com/datatable/conditional-formatting) example from the Dash Tutorial

 ### __Bootstrap__

 - How to: make a [model for help text](https://community.plotly.com/t/any-way-to-create-an-instructions-popout/18828/11?u=annmariew)

-- How to: make a [live stages progress bar](https://community.plotly.com/t/live-stage-visualization/45095)"
+- How to: make a [live stages progress bar](https://community.plotly.com/t/live-stage-visualization/45095)

 ### __Multi-page apps__